You are here

 The role of the BCSLA Board of Examiners is a general check on the Standards of the Professional Conduct and Practice at the point of entry through an examination as defined in the Architects (Landscape) Act [RSBC 1996] Chapter 18, Section 8 and as per the BCSLA Bylaws.

-We will administer the Board of Examiners via a virtual platform in 2024 on March 15, May 24, July12, September 27 and October 18, 2024.
-The 2024 Board of Examiners dates are subject to change.
+We will administer the Board of Examiners via a virtual platform in 2024 on March 15 (completed), May 24 (completed), July 12 (completed), September 27 (fully booked) and October 18, 2024 (fully booked).
+Please contact [email protected] if you'd like to be put on waitlist.

 THE ROAD TO REGISTRATION